Saif al-Adel: Current location

 In July 2011, it was reported that Adel returned to Iran.

 Egyptian authorities reported in 2012 that he was arrested at the Cairo International Airport upon his return to Egypt from Pakistan via the United Arab Emirates.
-However, according to Ghaith, al-Adel never left Iran and was still under house arrest when Ghaith was captured in 2013.
+However, according to Ghaith, Al-Adel never left Iran and was still under house arrest when Ghaith was captured in 2013.

-On 20 September 2015, Al Arabiya reported that al-Adel and four other captives were part of a prisoner exchange Iranian authorities made with AQAP in Yemen.
+On 20 September 2015, Al Arabiya reported that Al-Adel and four other captives were part of a prisoner exchange Iranian authorities made with AQAP in Yemen.

-On 16 March 2016, a Twitter account affiliated with al-Qaeda implicated al-Adel as having been sent to aid against the Russian intervention in the Syrian Civil War.
-A similar report also placed al-Adel as having been sent to Syria as an emissary on behalf of al-Qaeda emir Ayman al-Zawahiri.
-However, Long War Journal reported that al-Adel is still residing in Iran.
+On 16 March 2016, a Twitter account affiliated with Al-Qaeda implicated Al-Adel as having been sent to aid against the Russian intervention in the Syrian Civil War.
+A similar report also placed Al-Adel as having been sent to Syria as an emissary on behalf of Al-Qaeda emir Ayman Al-Zawahiri.
+However, Long War Journal reported that Al-Adel is still residing in Iran.

+Due to the publication of an article by Al-Qaeda media Global Islamic Media Front Adel's location is speculated to have moved to Afghanistan following the Taliban takeover in 2021, since the article included a lot of praise for the newly established emirate which Adel urged all Muslims to migrate to.

-On 2 August 2022, a day after it was reported that al-Zawahiri was killed in a U.S. drone strike, al-Adel was still reported to be in Iran, which also complicated his ability to succeed al-Zawahiri as al-Qaeda's leader.
-NPR journalist Colin P. Clarke described al-Adel's legal status in Iran as "semi-house arrest."
-In February 2023, a report from the United Nations, based on member state intelligence, concluded that de facto leadership of al-Qaeda had passed to Saif al-Adel.
+On 2 August 2022, a day after it was reported that Al-Zawahiri was killed in a U.S. drone strike, Al-Adel was still reported to be in Iran, which also complicated his ability to succeed Al-Zawahiri as Al-Qaeda's leader.
+NPR journalist Colin P. Clarke described Al-Adel's legal status in Iran as "semi-house arrest."
+In February 2023, a report from the United Nations, based on member state intelligence, concluded that de facto leadership of Al-Qaeda had passed to Saif Al-Adel.